What Is A “Headless CMS” & How Does It Actually Work?

 Due to the digital era’s high demands, businesses now focus on engaging customers via various channels and helping them throughout their buyer’s journey.
 Furthermore, since the content in a headless CMS is separated from the display layer, it can be used on any device, from mobile phones to tablets to smartwatches.

 Also, from the developer’s perspective, a headless CMS gives them the flexibility to innovate and make the system future-proof.
-Despite the marketing and developer advantages, to fully understand what a headless CMS is and how it works, you’ll first need to know the basic concepts about traditional and decoupled CMSs.
+Despite the marketing and developer advantages, to fully understand what a headless CMS is and how it works, you’ll first need to know the basic concepts of traditional and decoupled CMSs.

 Traditional CMS vs. Headless CMS